English theatrical architect

 It is impossible to be definitive as to his total output, but on current research we can say that he designed at least 80 theatres as original architect and he refitted or worked on at least as many again.
 He also designed pubs, cinemas, hotels and notably the County Arcade in Leeds and the Tower Ballroom and Circus in Blackpool.

-Sadly, only some 2 dozen of his theatres survive with a further dozen having been drastically altered as bingo halls, nightclubs and cinemas.
+Sadly, only 21 of his theatres survive with a further dozen having been drastically altered as bingo halls, nightclubs and cinemas.

 Matcham never qualified as an architect and was snubbed by many in his profession, but he became the supreme example of his craft.
 Despite his vast output each theatre was unique and his ability to produce magnificent theatres on difficult sites speedily and economically led him to become highly respected by theatre owners and managers.